By World Family Education

 Educators also use the term “assessment” for the tools and processes used by educational psychologists and other specialists to identify (or diagnose) differences in academic skills, intelligence, physical capabilities, or emotions that would impact learning.
 These differences could mean there is a need for special modifications, accommodations, or services to help the student maximize the learning experience.

 This article focuses on assessments used in the educational process rather than the more diagnostic assessment processes.
+Read about these at the World Family Education page Special Assessments for Kids Living Internationally.

 Goal & Focus